hungsu/digital_garden/src/site/notes/Gear/MINISFORUM BD790i SE Mini-ITX motherboard.md

 - An SSD.
 There are many "best SSD" guides, such as [this one from Tom's Hardware](https://www.tomshardware.com/reviews/best-ssds,3891.html), that make this easy.
 - optionally a video card.
 Unfortunately a fairly difficult choice you will still have to make.
 You can go without, which may give the advantage of making it simpler to connect this to an external dock.
 But the onboard 610M is awful for any games.

 I will very likely be using only this type of motherboard for my gaming PCs in future.
 The CPU performance is excellent and I greatly appreciated the ease of building.
+Minisforum have since released an [X3D version](https://store.minisforum.com/products/minisforum-bd790i-x3d) that I look forward to try if this one should die on me.

 ## Technical things of note